lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 I am currently completing my PhD in Economics at the University of Zurich.
 In Summer 2019, I will join the Marketing Group at Chicago Booth School of Business as a Post-Doctoral Fellow.

-My current research leverages tools from Machine Learning and Natural Language Processing, integrating their outputs into structural econometric models to understand:
+My current research leverages text as data, utilizing tools from Machine Learning and Natural Language Processing, integrating their outputs into quantitative models to understand:

 * The impact of social media content on consumer demand for new products
 * The interaction between offline advertising and online word of mouth